When Russian Fighter Jet Shot Down Korean ‘007’ Aircraft Due To Navigational Error, Killing 269 People

 The incidents were reported within a corridor of Iraqi airspace adjacent to the border with Iran, frequently used by flights between Europe and the Gulf states.

-OpsGroup documented an incident where a business jet pilot en route to Dubai experienced a hazardous deviation into Iranian airspace without authorization due to the malfunctioning navigation system.
+OpsGroup documented an incident in which a business jet pilot en route to Dubai experienced a hazardous deviation into Iranian airspace without authorization due to a malfunctioning navigation system.

 Following the commencement of the conflict in Gaza in October 2023, reports of spoofing surged across the region, with experts suggesting a probable attempt by the Israel Defense Forces (IDF) to counter potential drone and missile threats from the Iran-backed militia group Hezbollah.